pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 By the end of Day 21, you should have:

-âœ… Performance metrics showing improvement trends âœ… Systems optimized and running efficiently âœ… Team developed and more capable âœ… Marketing ROI maximized âœ… Processes standardized and consistent âœ… Quality standards established and met âœ… Profitability improved âœ… Clear path to sustainable operations
+✅ Performance metrics showing improvement trends
+✅ Systems optimized and running efficiently
+✅ Team developed and more capable
+✅ Marketing ROI maximized
+✅ Processes standardized and consistent
+✅ Quality standards established and met
+✅ Profitability improved
+✅ Clear path to sustainable operations

 ## 37.4 Days 22-30: Stabilization

 ### Week 4 Overview: Establishing Routine Excellence

 Week 4 is about stabilization.
-You've built, scaled, and optimizedâ€”now you make it routine.
+You've built, scaled, and optimized—now you make it routine.
 This week focuses on establishing sustainable operations, creating systems that run without constant attention, and preparing for long-term growth.

 ### Day 22: Routine Establishment